 - Lang, Evans, Mellon or Swarthmore Foundation grant letters: If awarded a 2014 service, enrichment, or summer stipend grant not reflected on a W-2 Statement, record the amount you received (spring '14 term, summer of 2014 & fall '14 term).

 If subtotal 3 is a positive number: You may have taxable scholarship.Swarthmore will pay for any federal tax burden caused by your need-based, not-for-service scholarship (subtotal 3).
 Make an appointment here:

 - Please save your Excel Taxable Scholarship Worksheet and bring it to your tax appointment.

 - Skip to Step 2 below to complete a 2014 federal tax return and bring this to your tax appointment.

 If subtotal 3 is not a positive number you do not have taxable scholarship and will want to file your 1040-EZ form using the information from your W-2s and other income sources.
 Detailed instructions can be found at http://www.irs.gov/pub/irs-pdf/i1040ez.pdf .

 Step 2: Complete 2 separate tax returns prior to your Tax Desk Appointment

-After you have determined that you do have taxable scholarship and prior to your tax desk appointment you will need to complete 2 separate tax return forms.
-Visit the IRS Website to open PDF versions of the tax return.
-From our Step by Step instructions below, you will see that 2 different calculations are needed.
+Prior to your tax desk appointment you will need to complete 2 separate tax return forms.
+Visit the IRS Website to open PDF versions of the 1040 EZ tax return.
+From our step-by-step instructions below, you will see that 2 different calculations are needed.
 First, use the amounts determined on your Taxable Scholarship Worksheet to complete a tax return.
 Then, complete a second federal "dummy" tax return omitting your taxable scholarship and instead using only the amounts found in Box 2 of your W2(s).
 Use the 2014 Tax Table to determine the amount of tax owed.